KMORaza/BO-based-Damper_Placement_Optimization--approach2/README.md

-## Optimale Dämpferplatzierung in der mechanischen Fahrzeugaufhängung, entwickelt mittels Bayesscher Optimierung (Optimal damper placement in automotive mechanical suspension implemented using Bayesian Optimization)
+## Optimale Dämpferplatzierung in der mechanischen Fahrzeugaufhängung, entwickelt mit Bayesscher Optimierung und geschrieben in der Java-Programmiersprache (Optimal damper placement in automotive mechanical suspension implemented using Bayesian Optimization and written in Java)

 A multi-objective solution that utilizes Bayesian Optimization (BO) to optimize damper placement and parameters in an automotive suspension system.